-Our board comprises non-executive Directors nominated by both ALCS and PLS, with an Independent Director and provision for additional appointments.
+Our board comprises non-executive Directors nominated by both Authors' Licensing and Collecting Society (ALCS) and Publishers' Licensing Services (PLS), with an Independent Director and provision for additional appointments.
 All Directors must submit themselves for re-election at least every three years if they wish to continue serving and are considered by the Board to be eligible.

 The Board's responsibilities

 The Board normally meets five times a year and has set out a clear Schedule of Matters Reserved for the Board in order to ensure its overall control of our affairs.
 These include the determination of strategy, the approval of financial statements, any acquisitions and disposals, authority levels for expenditure, treasury policies and risk management.
 We provide insurance cover and indemnities for Directors and officers.
 All new Directors attend an induction programme designed to develop their knowledge and understanding of the Group's culture and operations.
 The programme will usually include an overview of the operations and Board processes and meetings with our management team.

 The Board governs through a number of statutory Board Committees - the Finance and Audit, Remuneration and Nominations Committees—to which certain responsibilities and duties may be delegated.
 These Committees are properly authorised under our constitution to take decisions and act on behalf of the Board within the parameters laid down by the Board.
 The Board is kept fully informed of the work of these Committees and any issues requiring resolution will be referred to the full Board as appropriate.